A/N: A brand new scene has been added at the end of this chapter (if you read before 9/12/21) with minor changes throughout the rest of the chapter**

-He’d finally made the jump to investigative journalism.
-He’d worked his ass off for the position, and as long as he carried out his first story with an interesting, ground-breaking scope, he’d continue to hold it.
+At the age of twenty-seven, Elias had finally made the jump to investigative journalism.
+He’d worked his ass off to get the position without using the weight of his parents’ name or status, despite how many times they’d explained their distaste of the career and the method.
+But as long as he carried out his first story with an interesting, ground-breaking scope, he was sure he’d finally make them proud of all of the decisions revolving around his journalistic career.

 Thankfully, Vito Minetti was an interesting subject to research.
 Identified as one of two prime suspects for the Horror Twins murders, there was quite a bit to go through for a story featuring him.
-Elias’s angle was simple: prove once and for all that Tito and Vito Minetti were, indeed, the Horror Twins, a set of mafia enforcer soldiers who had wreaked murderous havoc in damn near every state across the country.
+Elias’s original angle on the story had been simple: prove once and for all that Tito and Vito Minetti were, indeed, the Horror Twins, a set of mafia enforcer soldiers who had wreaked murderous havoc in damn near every state across the country for the last fifteen years.

-Elias had spent the last two weeks researching both Minetti men before focusing his sights on Vito specifically.
-In the state of California, Vito was present for every single Horror Twins murder there’d ever been.
+Elias had spent the two weeks researching both Minetti men before focusing his sights on Vito specifically, the ‘younger’ of the set.
+In the state of California alone, Vito was present for every single Horror Twins murder there’d ever been.
 Tito, on the other hand, hadn’t been.
 He’d been there for a large number of them, but certainly not every single one.
 It made the case for Vito stronger, and proving that only one of the twins was present for a nice chunk of the homicides proved Vito even had a higher body count than the other half of the Horror Twins.

 It was an investigation Elias had been looking forward to for years, one he had always kept to himself in hopes he’d still be able to deep dive into it once he got a shot at investigative journalism.
-And now he finally had his shot.
+And now he finally had his shot, and he had no intention of letting anyone down.

 Elias lifted his head at the knock on his door.
 “Yeah?”

 His boss, an older white man named John, opened the door and stepped into his office.
 “Hey.
-Just checking in on the Minetti research.”
+Just checking in on the Minetti research.
+Wanted to make sure you were handling everything okay before I leave for the day.”

-“Perfect.
-There was something I wanted to talk to you about.”
+“Actually, there’s something I want to talk to you about.”
 Elias sorted through the papers on his desk before grabbing his notepad.
 He pushed himself to his feet and walked over to John.
 “So I’ve gone through and cross-referenced every single one of the Horror Twins murders in California with when Tito and Vito were in the state.
-Vito was present in the state for every single one.
-Tito wasn’t.
+Vito was present in the state for every single one of them, but Tito wasn’t.
 He’s been there for around eighty-five percent of them.
-I’d like to focus my investigation specifically on Vito.”
+I’d like to focus my investigation specifically on Vito, and I was hoping I could get the a-okay for that.”
 Elias tapped a finger to his notepad.
-“He has the higher body count.
-Christ, we could luck out and prove that, not only is the bastard one of the Horror Twins, he’s both of them..”
+“He has the higher body count of the two.
+Christ, I might even be able to prove that this bastard is the Horror Twin.
+Vito could be the whole darn thing.
+Tito might not be involved at all, and I’d like to see if I can prove that.
+Imagine the headlines.”

 “Thank you.”
 Elias cleared his throat, taking a small step back.
-“I do have another… thing to run past you.”
+“I do have another… thing to run past you before you head out.”

 Elias nodded.
 “I’ll be careful.
 Thank you.”